 Ebook covers get less attention than print covers because they seem simpler.
 A few nuances that trip up authors:

 - The 2:3 aspect ratio myth.
 Some guides say 2:3.
-The current KDP spec is actually 1.6:1 (height:width), which is the same as 1.6:1 or 8:5.
-The ideal 1600x2560 pixel dimensions reflect this.
+The current KDP spec is 1.6:1 (height:width), which is the same as 8:5.
+The ideal 1,600 x 2,560 pixel dimensions reflect this.

 - Thumbnails are your primary display.
 Most readers see your cover at 160 pixels wide in Amazon search results.
 Design for legibility at that size.
-Title and author name should be readable when shrunk to a thumbnail.
+Title and author name must be readable when shrunk to a thumbnail.

 - Avoid white backgrounds.
 White ebook covers blend into Amazon's white UI.
 Authors who switch from white to dark or colored backgrounds typically see a 10-20% click-through lift in ad performance.